About the OCS

 Nahid Qureshi M.B.B.S.
 M.P.H

-Analyst, Clinical Data
+Lead, Clinical Data

 Nahid Qureshi is a clinical data analyst.
 She is responsible for improving the quality of OCS data.
 She holds a Master’s in Public Health specializing in health informatics and data management from Mahidol University, Thailand.
 She is also an internationally trained medical doctor (MBBS) and is currently completing her MSc in Biostatistics at Dalla Lana School of Public health, University of Toronto.
 Nahid is also an oracle certified associate and trained in R, SAS, SPSS and Qualtrics programming.